icdevs/Icdevs_mainsite/_posts/2022-09-14-Metacalls - Rust.md

 6. The class should send the produced request using the http outgoing request api.

-7. Until the http api is turned on, a user should be able to download the request, and instructions for relaying the item to the IC should be provided.

-8. The class should keep track of the request ID so that a user can retrieve it and check the status of their message on the IC via an alternative method.
+7. The class should keep track of the request ID so that a user can retrieve it and check the status of their message on the IC via an alternative method.

-The package should be deployed as a vessel package.
+The package should be deployed as a cargo package.

 ## To apply for this bounty you should: